ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Snow showers and a slight chance of freezing rain.
+         <h3>Overnight</h3>Snow showers likely and a slight chance of freezing rain.
 Cloudy.
 Low around 21, with temperatures rising to around 23 overnight.
          North northwest wind around 16 mph, with gusts as high as 30 mph.
 Chance of precipitation is 80%.
 New snow accumulation of
          1 to 2 inches possible.
 Little or no ice accumulation expected.<br></div>
    </p>